Privacy Policy

 C) Support chat: Crisp

-We use Crisp to handle support messages from merchants.
-Crisp is a French company with data processing in the EU.
-Note: Support chat is used for merchant communications only, not for end-customer data processing.
+We use Crisp (Crisp IM SAS, France) to handle support messages from merchants.
+Crisp processes data in the EU (Netherlands and Germany).
+Support chat is used for merchant communications only; no end-customer data is shared with Crisp.
+Safeguards: DPA with Crisp.

 D) Database hosting: Supabase